taherfattahi/turtlesim-astar-nvidia-llm/README.md

 https://github.com/user-attachments/assets/6def582f-1843-479f-badb-4657942ef397

-## TurtleSim A* Path Planning with NVIDIA LLM Agent
+## TurtleSim A* Path Planning with Meta LLaMA-3.1-405B-Instruct model powered by NVIDIA / LlamaIndex Agent
-This project integrates <b>ROS (Robot Operating System)</b>, <b>A* path planning algorithm</b>, <b>LlamaIndex</b> and <b>Meta LLaMA-3.1-405B-Instruct NVIDIA Model Agent</b> to control a turtle in a simulated environment.
-The turtle navigates from a start position to a goal position while avoiding obstacles.
-Users can interact with the agent through terminal commands to create obstacles and command the turtle to move to specific positions.
+Integrate the <b>ROS (Robot Operating System)</b>, <b>A* path planning algorithm</b>, <b>LlamaIndex</b>, and <b>Meta's LLaMA-3.1-405B-Instruct model</b>, powered by NVIDIA, to control a turtle in a simulated environment.
+The turtle navigates from a starting position to a goal while avoiding obstacles.
+Users can interact with the agent via terminal commands to create obstacles and direct the turtle to specific locations.

 # Table of Contents